"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

 "Crickey, that's a good price.
 Sign me up.
 You and Petra, huh?"

 "Ya.
 We're going to be roomies!
 I'll send you Manager Xie's contact and address.
 I'll put down your deposit now."

 "No worries then, I'll go see him later.
 Fix you up later."

-“Thanks; also, I'll be crunching some tests with Mag Wen and Pats in the arvo.
-I'll be late.”
+"Cheers.
+Oh yeah, I'll be with Master Wen and Pats in the arvo.
+So I'll be late."

 Gwen ended the Message.

 "Here."
 Manager Xie passed over a gilded fountain pen.
 "I'll have it ready by the weekend, two days from now.
 Please inform the strata if you wish to have heavy furniture moved.
 You can call me anytime, and I mean anytime - if you have any enquiries."